HermenegildoDaCruz/hopCalculator/README.md

-# hopCalculator
+# hopCalculator |  A simple calculator😒

-A simple calculator
+Just for practicing Javascript (For Fun😉)